 Cognitive bias refers to the systematic ways in which the way we gather and frame information influences our judgment.

 There are many kinds of cognitive bias and each one has a different effect.
-But they all carry the possibility of leading to decisions that are not rational, nor are supported by the evidence.
+But they all carry the possibility of leading to decisions that are not rational, nor are they supported by the evidence.

 Kahneman and Tversky